🧬 SIA-1 Documentation

 - Population size: Reduce

-to create fewer containers
+POPULATION_SIZE to create fewer containers

 - Cleanup frequency: Increase container cleanup frequency